cds-snc/gcds-docs/src/en/foundations/colour/colour.md

 {% include "partials/token_table.njk", token: 'focus', type: 'color' %}

-Note: Code elements take American spelling for "colour" and "grey".

 ## Base colour tokens

 Only use base tokens when you've already checked for global tokens and you need something else for building your own components, tokens, or even images.